|

 for the economy, prompting leaders, policymakers and the business community

+to gather together to hash out a cure.
 The coronavirus, which emerged in the Chinese city of Wuhan late last

 year, has sent devastating ripples to other economies, with Vietnam